foo-dogsquared/freebies-hunt-api/src/list.md

 - [Researchgate](https://www.researchgate.net/) | Most published studies under their platform are free to view.

 ## Documentations
+### Includes resources and facilities for documentation of different tools and various concepts. | documentation | #d1ffc6
 - [DevDocs](https://devdocs.io/) | **(very much recommended)** A site wherein official documentation of different languages can be found; there's also an offline version of it if you are lacking of internet speed (like me).
 - [GitBook](https://www.gitbook.com/) | GitHub except for documentations.
 - [Learn X in Y Minutes](https://learnxinyminutes.com) | A community-created repository of summaries for you to learn the X programming languages.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) | **(very much recommended)** If you're trying to learn web development and programming in general, this can be a hub for it.

 ## Katas (Practice Sites)
+### Includes a facility and resources to practice solving programming problems and sharpen your problem solving skills. | practice-dummy | #d3c1c3
 - [/r/dailyprogrammer](https://old.reddit.com/r/dailyprogrammer/)
 - [Advent of Code](https://adventofcode.com/) | **(very much recommended, also beginner-friendly for challenges)** An annual event where a challenge set is gradually released every Advent season.
 - [Coderbyte](http://coderbyte.com)